maelh/radio-frequency-prototype-boards/README.md

 After trying various lead-free solders, I can recommend Sn100Ni+ as a well flowing solder making nice shiny joints.

+## Caveat!

+I haven't sent the design to a PCB manufacturer yet, but will do so soon with the extended version, testing it with JLCPCB.
+Let me know if there are any issues in manufacturability.

 ## Related perfboard designs

 - https://github.com/electroniceel/protoboard